SciRuby/daru/README.md

 * Optional speed and space optimization on MRI with [NMatrix](https://github.com/SciRuby/nmatrix) and GSL.
 * Easy splitting, aggregation and grouping of data.
 * Quickly reducing data with pivot tables for quick data summary.
+* Import and exports dataset from and to Excel, CSV, Databases and plain text files.

 ## Notebooks